morgante/morgante/hackathon-mission1.md

 5. Sign up on [Hacker League](https://www.hackerleague.org/), where all teams will be expected to post their projects.
   * Register here: http://bit.ly/XoT7Yq
   * Join our hackathon: http://bit.ly/YfXEL3
+6. Keep social media buzzing with #NYUADhack and follow us: @nyuadhackathon

 You can find a digital copy of this mission at: http://bit.ly/XPM07l